WordPress/tumblr-importer/readme.txt

 == Upgrade Notice ==

 == Changelog ==
+= 0.6 =
+* Significant improvements in the performance of the importer
+* Improves import of images from Tumblr - better choice of images sizes for theme display
+* Improved author selection logic on single author blogs
+* Auto refreshing to show import progress and give clearer feedback
+* Improves import videos from Tumble - enable auto-embedding for for content.
+* Block imports from Tumblr sites with mapped domains enabled because they don't work well - you have to temporarily disable the mapping.

 = 0.5 =
 * Fix edge cases for tumblr photos where tumblr isn't returning expected headers for filenames